-- Do not roll unit across finished roof without prior approval of owner or architect. - Do not skid or slide on any surface as this may damage unit base.
+- Do not remove any access panels until unit has been installed on roof curb or field supplied structure. - Do not roll unit across finished roof without prior approval of owner or architect. - Do not skid or slide on any surface as this may damage unit base.
 The unit must be stored on a flat, level surface.
 Protect the condenser coil because it is easily damaged.